 Quite often, vape kit manufacturers collaborate with battery manufacturers too, developing batteries that are specific to their products and vaping in general.
-Sticking with a recommended brand of battery, such as a Samsung vaping battery, will help your vaping kit to last longer, but may also be an important part of any warranty or guarantee offered too.
+Sticking with a recommended brand of battery, such as a Sony vaping battery, will help your vaping kit to last longer, but may also be an important part of any warranty or guarantee offered too.

 Don’t chance it.
 Only use branded batteries specifically for your vaping kit.

 #5 Keep a close eye on your charging batteries

 ALL batteries by their very nature are dangerous.
 Packed into its metal structure is a highly powerful substance, the balance of which relies on the power being charged and discharged in an orderly way.
 The same goes for when the battery is being charged.

 Again, no more than a cursory search on Google will reveal all kinds of horror stories relating to batteries or items powered by an internal battery combusting whilst on charge.
 There are reasons why this happens from faulty batteries to faulty chargers.